A backup is a snapshot of the database at a given time. The backup consists of three main parts:

 A log file containing records of committed transactions.
 Only transactions on tables stored in the backup are stored in the log.
 Nodes involved in the backup save different records because different nodes host different database fragments.

-In the listing above,
+In the listing just shown,

 stands for the backup identifier and